YoshiyukiKono/cloudera-aws-scripts/README.md

 ## Specification

-This project is designed for [SingleNodeCDHCluster](https://github.com/YoshiyukiKono/SingleNodeCDHCluster).
+This project is designed for [SingleNodeCDHCluster](https://github.com/YoshiyukiKono/SingleNodeCDHCluster) (Please refer to the script and json files for more details)
+.

 The following specs are hard-coded.
 - Region: us-east-2